The Beyond Shakespeare Podcast Presents…

 With the death of Richard III, the battle of Bosworth Field saw the end of the Plantagenet dynasty and the beginning of the Tudor age.
 The events of that day have been retold by poets, historians and dramatists over the ages – including Bosworth Field by Sir John Beaumont, a brilliant retelling of the battle.
 Join the Beyond Shakespeare team as they explore the story of the battle from the side of history, before presenting a live performance of Beaumont’s story in all its dramatic glory.

-Performing Thursday 20th July at 7.30pm – The Quay Theatre, Sudbury, Suffolk.
+Performed on Thursday 20th July 2023 at The Quay Theatre, Sudbury, Suffolk.

 The Afterlives of Richard the Third